 This Madonna with Child of carved and painted limestone is from the late 14th century.
 The naturalistic form and folds of the robe are breaking away from medieval art conventions.
 It is called the Krumlov Madonna from the place that it was found.

-This kind of object, called a credenza and shaped like a tree or bouquet, was highly esteemed in the Late Middle Ages, because the grey points on the "flower heads" were considered to be adders' tongues.
-The tongues of snakelike dragons were believed to have magical powers and the ability to detect poison in meals and drinks.
+This object is a credenza shaped like a tree or bouquet.
+Such items were esteemed in the Late Middle Ages, because the grey points on the "flower heads" were considered to be adders' tongues.
+The tongues of snakelike dragons had magical powers and the ability to detect poison in meals and drinks.

-The crystal on top was also considered to provide protection against poisons.
+The crystal on top was also felt to provide protection against poisons.

 Francesco Laurana created a number of female busts whose strict stylization continues to exert a puzzling attraction.
 Only on the Vienna bust are traces of the original polychromy preserved.
 Due to the great similarity of the bust with a surviving depiction of Laura, the legendary love of the famous scholar and poet Petrarch, it is possible that this is her likeness.